 If you use manual bidding strategies, you can change your attribution model to help you set your bids.

-If you’re not sure what model to choose, see the section below on the Attribution Modelling report, which lets you compare different attribution models.
-When you’re trying a new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.
+If you're not sure what model to choose, see the section below on the ‘Model comparison’ report, which lets you compare different attribution models.
+When you're trying a new non-last click attribution model, we recommend that you test the model first and see how it affects your return on investment.

-“Attribution Modelling” in your attribution reports lets you compare 2 different attribution models side by side.
-To find keywords, ad groups or campaigns that are undervalued on a last-click basis, you can start with the following comparisons, for example:
+The 'Model comparison' report lets you compare two different attribution models side by side.
+To find keywords, ad groups, campaigns or devices that are undervalued on a last-click basis, you can start with the following comparisons:

 Tip: Analyse your CPA or ROAS for different attribution models

-You can use Attribution Modelling to compare your cost per acquisition (CPA) and return on ad spend (ROAS) for different attribution models.
-This allows you to identify campaigns or keywords that are undervalued, using a last-click attribution model.
+You can use the 'Cost / conv'. and 'Conv. value / cost' columns in the 'Model comparison' report to compare your CPA and ROAS for different attribution models.
+This allows you to identify campaigns or keywords that are undervalued using the 'Last click' attribution model.
 You can then change your bids based on the actual value of your campaigns and keywords across the full conversion path.